-All consultations must be requested by the attending provider, department, self-insurer or authorized department representative.
+Teleconsultations are consultations requested by the attending provider, department, self-insurer, or authorized department representative that are performed via telehealth.
+Per WAC 296-20-051, providers may not bill consultation codes for established patients.

 The insurer covers teleconsultations when the following conditions have been met: